TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

 easier than constants already make it themselves.

 .. figure:: ../../Images/TemplatesConstantEditor.png
-   :alt: The Constant Editor showing some categories with constants.
+   :alt: The Constant Editor showing some categories with constants

+   The Constant Editor showing some categories with constants

 When the "Constant Editor" parses the template, *all* comments before every constant-definition are registered.
 You can